-Coarse wavelength division multiplexing (CWDM) is a kind of wavelength division multiplexing (WDM) technology which combines multiple signals on laser beams along the fiber.
+Coarse wavelength division multiplexing (CWDM) is a kind of wavelength division multiplexing (WDM) technology which combines multiple signals on laser beams along the fibre.
 Its system utilizes non-stabilized lasers along broadband filters channel spacing of 20 nm, allowing channels up to 18.
 It is a cost-efficient solution in telecoms or enterprise networks.
 This technology can integrate with transceiver modules especially small form-factor pluggable (SFP) modules.
 With CWDM technology, SFP modules can have different wavelengths assigned to them from 1270 nm and 1610 nm, meeting different requirements.
 Those SFP modules which use CWDM technology are called CWDM SFP modules.
-CWDM SFP modules are hot-swappable transceiver components that are used to connect fiber cables and switches.
+CWDM SFP modules are hot-swappable transceiver components that are used to connect fibre cables and switches.

 - Step1: Remove the CWDM SFP module from its protective packing, and verify the model of CWDM SFP.
-(CWDM SFP module can be identified by its label which lists the SFP module and the wavelength or by its color bar on the bale clasp.)
+(CWDM SFP module can be identified by its label which lists the SFP module and the wavelength or by its colour bar on the bale clasp.)

 - Step2: Verify that the bale clasp on the front of the SFP module is closed before inserting the SFP module.

 - Step3: Align the CWDM SFP module in front the slot opening, slide the SFP module into the slot, and verify that whether the connect on the module snaps into place in the rear of the slot.

 Note: The dust plugs can protect the CWDM SFP module optical ports and the cable connectors from contamination.
 You can only remove them from the optical bore of the CWDM or from the fibre optic cable when you are ready to use the module to connect the cable.

 For more information about CWDM SFP, you can visit www.fs.com.